Optimal Aggregation Strategies for Social Learning over Graphs: Introduction

-\textbf{\emph{Contributions:}} Using techniques similar to \cite{Bordignon:2020wx}, our first contribution is to extend the learning performance of the ASL strategy to a more general scenario \cite{Nedic:2017bg,Hare2021General,Matta2020Interplay,shi2020distributed} where the distribution of the local observations received by an agent, namely the \emph{signal model}, may differ from the distributions known to this agent conditioned on any possible hypothesis, namely the \emph{likelihood model}.
-Under this general scenario, we first derive a bound on the error exponent for the steady-state learning performance, and then construct the optimal centrality vector (i.e., Perron eigenvector of the combination matrix \cite{sayed2014adaptation}) that attains the upper bound of the error exponent (if it is achievable for the given learning task).
+{\emph{Contributions:}} Using techniques introduced in \cite{Bordignon:2020wx}, our first contribution is to extend the learning performance of the ASL strategy to a more general scenario \cite{Nedic:2017bg,Hare2021General,Matta2020Interplay,shi2020distributed} where the distribution of local observations received by an agent, namely the \emph{signal model}, may differ from the distributions known to this agent conditional on any possible hypothesis, namely the \emph{likelihood model}.
+Under this general scenario, we first derive a bound on the error exponent for the steady-state learning performance, and then construct the optimal centrality vector (i.e., Perron eigenvector of the combination matrix \cite{sayed2014adaptation}) that attains the upper bound of the error exponent (if it is achievable for the given social learning task).
 Our results for the i.i.d. case answer some of the questions posed earlier in \cite{Matta:2016cb} regarding the optimal choice of the combination policy.
-We also examine the effect of combination policies on the transient performance measured by the adaptation time introduced in \cite{Bordignon:2020wx}.
-We show that in the small signal-to-noise ratio (SNR) regime, combination policies play a minor role in influencing the adaptation time.
+We also examine the effect of combination policies on the transient performance measured by the adaptation time.
+We show that in the low signal-to-noise ratio (SNR) regime, combination policies play a minor role in influencing the adaptation time.
 This indicates that, if the hypotheses are hard to distinguish, then it is sufficient to rely on a combination policy with better steady-state learning performance.